thatRailsGuy/webcomic/README.md

 Replace file_field with http://blueimp.github.com/jQuery-File-Upload/ (or at least a bootstrap hack such as ?

-Add a blog feature seperate from comics?
+Add a blog feature separate from comics?

-Add comments? (these are generally painful, so maybe not)

 Google Ads?